abarichello/godot-ci/README.md

 - `release-build.yml`: Build the Godot Game only when a `vX.Y.Z` tag is pushed.
 Useful for releases.
 - `feature-build.yml`: Build the Godot Game only when the action is manually triggered.
 Useful for beta or certain features branches.
-- `nightly-build.yml`: THIS IS NOT WORKING AT THE MOMENT.
-I'AM FIXING IT.
-Build the Godot Game at 02 in the morning if there were changes in the last 24h.
+- `nightly-build.yml`: Build the Godot Game at 02:00 in the morning if there were changes in the last 24h.
 Useful to have a history of builds and for internal use.

 Each template has comments and provides only the build process, but not the upload / deploy / release step!
 You have to define this yourself.
 For convenience the image includes `cURL`, `rsync` and `bulter` (for itch.io).